-Over three-quarters (76%) of respondents agree this is an important issue to the Hispanic community.
-Sixty-two percent believe there is a sense of urgency in the Hispanic community to address the issue-but it also affected the larger U.S. population.
-Lack of information about Federal estate taxes was identified as the most important factor causing the greatest concern.
+More than three-quarters (76%) of respondents agree this is an important issue to the Hispanic community.
+Sixty-two percent believe there is a sense of urgency in the Hispanic community to address the issue, but it also affects the larger U.S. population.
+Respondents identified the lack of information about Federal estate taxes as the most important factor causing the greatest concern.